diogo-aos/iseg_pg_aaiml_intro_python/markdown/3_aula2.md

     print("we have a Pi")
 ```

-The ``in`` operator checks if the value on the left exists in the data structure on the right.
+The ``in`` operator checks if the value on the left exists inside the data structure on the right.

 --